SerhiiCho/timeago/README.md

 ## 👏 Usage

 For outputting post publishing date or something else you can just pass the date to method `timeago.Parse()`.
-It will count the interval between now and given date and returns converted format. `timeago.Parse` method excepts 3 types: unix timestamp, string date and Time type from Go `time` package.
+It counts the interval between current datetime and given datetime and returns parsed string in format `x time ago`.

+Method `timeago.Parse` excepts different types:

+- `int` unix timestamp
+- `time.Time` Time from Go time package
+- `string` datetime in format 2006-01-02 15:04:05

+> Any other type will trigger a panic.

 ```go
 timeago.Parse("2019-10-23 10:46:00") // string date